 If your evaporator coil drain pan or drain line is clogged there are different methods contractors use to unclog the line.
 One way is to use a CO2 gun to blow the line.
 This CO2 gun uses little cartridges.
 These provide high pressure to the line which will blow the algae from the line.
 This allows the water to drain.
 This should be done by an HVAC Contractor.
 Sometimes the drain line needs to be cut and then redone after the line has been blown.
 Other methods to unclog the evaporator drain are to use high-pressure nitrogen, a water hose, or a shop vacuum to suck the line out.
 Again, it is recommended that an HVAC technician do the job of unclogging your drain line if it were to become clogged.

-Because the technician brings experience to the job, experience that will be helpful in determining if the drain is actually the problem.
+Because the technician brings experience to the job, an experience that will be helpful in determining if the drain is actually the problem.
 It is likely that the drain line is clogged but it could be something else.
 For example; the HVAC unit may have a slow Freon or refrigerant loss.
 If this is the case the evaporator coil will freeze up because it will operate below freezing.
 All the moisture in the air will freeze the coil.
 Eventually, the ice will melt.
 Typically this melting overwhelms the drain and appears to be a clogged air conditioner drain line.
 There are other good reasons to hire an HVAC contractor to fix the problem but mainly you will have someone who is professional, identify the problem quickly, and make efficient repairs so you can enjoy worry-free comfort for the rest of the season.